Preparing your early years setting for GDPR

 - A Sample Privacy Notice for employees is available to download from Alliance publication People Management in the Early Years.

-- A new online download for Alliance publication Safeguarding Children explains specific considerations of GDPR relating to safeguarding.
+- An online download for Alliance publication Safeguarding Children explains specific considerations of GDPR relating to safeguarding.

 - The ICO has comprehensive guidance on GDPR including checklists of what organisations need to do.